 ABSTRACT

-In cities throughout North America, sightings of coyotes (Canis latrans) have become common and reports of human-coyote conflict are on the rise.
-The public demand for proactive management to prevent conflict requires more information about the spatial, temporal and contextual correlates of conflict and how they are changing over time.
-A powerful source of this information is the direct observations of citizens who may report both coyote behaviour and their perceptions of their interactions with coyotes.
-We used a web-based reporting system to collect N = 7,872 voluntarily submitted coyote reports in the city of Edmonton, Alberta, between January 2011 and December.
-Each report contained the time and date of the sighting or interaction, the location, and comments.
-We used a standardized classification method to extract further information from the comments including the coyote response to people, human perception of coyotes, the human activity ongoing at the time of the interaction, and the presence or mention of vulnerable individuals.
-We used ordinal regression to determine the effect of several spatial, temporal and contextual variables on the likelihood of negative interactions occurring, as indicated by coyote response to humans and human perception of coyotes.
-We found that real or perceived negative interactions are more likely in modified open, mowed and residential areas, and during the pup-rearing season.
-Reports mentioning pets or children were more likely to be negative interactions.
-We also found evidence that coyote responses to humans have become bolder and more aggressive during the study period, although human perceptions indicate increased tolerance of coyotes in Edmonton.
-Our results provide vital information for proactive management actions to prevent conflict, including public education about protecting pets, preventing food-conditioning of urban coyotes, and using aversive conditioning to increase wariness of coyotes in residential areas.
+In cities throughout North America, sightings of coyotes (Canis latrans) have become common and reports of human-coyote conflict are rising.
+Also increasing is public demand for proactive management to prevent conflict, but achieving that requires more information about the spatial, temporal and contextual correlates of conflict and how they are changing over time.
+An important source of this information is the direct observations of citizens who may report both coyote behaviour and their perceptions of their interactions with coyotes.
+We used a web-based reporting system to collect N = 7,872 reports of coyotes that were voluntarily submitted in the city of Edmonton, Alberta, between January 2011 and December 2020.
+Each report contained the time and date of the sighting or interaction, the location, and xx% also contained optional comments.
+We develped a standardized classification method to extract further information from the comments including the coyote response to people, human perception of coyotes, the human activity occurring? at the time of the interaction, and the presence or mention of pets or children, which we defined as vulnerable individuals.
+We used ordinal regression to determine the effect of several spatial, temporal and contextual variables on the likelihood of interactions occurring that were suggestive of conflict, measured by both the boldness of coyote responses to humans and negative human perception of coyotes.
+We found that both measures of conflict were more likely in modified open, mowed and residential areas, and during the pup-rearing season.
+Reports that mentioned pets or children were more likely to describe negative interactions.
+Over the 10 years of reporting, descriptions of coyote behaviour increased on our boldness scale, while human perceptions became less negative.
+This combination suggests that humans and coyotes are habituating to one another with increased tolerance of coyotes in Edmonton.
+Our results provide important information for proactive management actions to prevent conflict, including public education about protecting pets, preventing food-conditioning of urban coyotes, and using aversive conditioning to increase wariness of coyotes in residential areas.

 INTRODUCTION

 Urban landscapes are inhospitable for many animal species, but some survive and thrive in cities and suburbs, bringing them into close contact with humans.
 In North America, well-known examples of such species include Racoons (Procyon lotor), House sparrows (Passer domesticus) and Norway rats (Rattus norvegicus; McKinney 2006).
 These synanthropic species are highly adaptable and have undergone population expansions even as the global increase of urbanization diminishes biodiversity and displaces other species (Foley et al. 2005; McKinney 2006).
 Most large carnivore species have experienced substantial range contractions because they cannot persist alongside high densities of humans (Woodroffe 2000).
-One exception to this rule is the coyote (Canis latrans), which has emerged as a highly successful carnivore that flourishes in urban environments characterized by frequent and unavoidable interactions with humans (Bateman & Fleming 2012).
+One exception to this pattern is the coyote (Canis latrans), which has emerged as a highly successful carnivore that flourishes in urban environments throughout North America (recent range ref like Hody and Kays) characterized by frequent interactions with humans (Bateman & Fleming 2012).